-Also, SUM is registered with the Louisiana Board of Regents and has state approval to operate within the State of Louisiana.
-The California Bureau for Private Postsecondary and Vocational Education has granted SUM approval to operate within the State of California and to grant degrees.
-(See pages 63 - 64 for additional
+Also, SUM is currently registered with the following States: Louisiana Board of Regents, Florida Board of Regents and California Bureau for Private Postsecondary Education (BPPE).
+The California Bureau for Private Postsecondary Education has granted SUM approval to operate within the State of California and to grant degrees (See pages 63 - 64 for additional State of California of information.).

-State of California of information.)
-In light of the sunset of BPPVE, School of Urban Missions has entered into a Voluntary Agreement with the Department of Consumer Affairs agreeing to comply with all state statutes, rules, and regulations pertaining to private postsecondary institutions."
+School of Urban Missions complies with the Department of Consumer Affairs with all state statutes, rules, and regulations pertaining to private postsecondary institutions."